snapetech/slskdn/README.md

 ```

 ## Upstream Contributions
 Features that prove stable may be submitted as PRs to upstream slskd.
 Our auto-replace feature was first: [slskd PR #1553](https://github.com/slskd/slskd/pull/1553).
 We aim to be a **proving ground**, not a permanent fork.
+We believe good software comes from open dialogue—not just with established contributors, but with everyone who has something to offer.
+Our door is always open.

 ## License
 [GNU Affero General Public License v3.0](LICENSE), same as slskd.